d12frosted/elpa-mirror/melpa/emojify-logos-readme.txt

+;;; Commentary:

-This package adds logo icons for various programming languages and tools to emojify.el All icons are the property of their respective owners and may be trademarked and/or restricted in the way they may be used.
+;; This package adds logo icons for various programming languages and tools to emojify.el ;; All icons are the property of their respective owners and may be trademarked and/or restricted in the way they may be used.
 See COPYRIGHT.MD for more details.

-TODO
+;;; TODO

-Add more logos for languages / modes etc.
+;; Add more logos for languages / modes etc.
-Replace low-quality C icon
+;; Replace low-quality C icon
-Find a (somewhat) free icon for java
+;; Find a (somewhat) free icon for java